1EdTech/LTI-bootcamp-python/docs/activity1.md

 - Docker and Docker Compose installed on your machine.
 - Access to modify the local `/etc/hosts` file (administrator privileges may be required).

+See the [Guide for setting up the prerequisites](activity0.md) if you need further assistance.

 ---

 ### **Steps to Follow:**